YaoYinYing/PPRCODE_Guideline/README.md

   1. Paste your FASTA sequence in the upper text area.
   2. Enter your email address.
   3. Click the Submit button.
- After the submission, the webpage will be automatically refreshed several times.
+ After the submission, the webpage will be automatically refreshed several times until the job finished.

 ### How long does a sequence take to process?
 Less than three minutes.

 ### Is my submission job accessible to others?
+Before the submission, an identical job ID is generated to specify your sequence.

 ### How much sequence can I submit in one submission?
+One sequence per request is recommended.
+You should **refresh** the web page before submission.

 ### How much time do I have before my job is removed in server?
+Jobs may be removed **one week after they complete** to conserve disk space, and their result pages will also be unavailable.

 ###